kokernutz/traktor-kontrol-screens/README.md

   - Navigate to C:\Program Files\Native Instruments\Traktor 2\Resources64\qml
   - Make a backup of this directory!
   - Rename "Screens" directory to "ScreensBackup"
-  - Copy "Screens" directory from download to this folder
+  - Copy "Screens" directory from download to this directory
   - Start Traktor

 ## Screenshots